Selizharovsky District: History

 Since the Middle Ages, the area was at the border between the Novgorod Republic and the Principality of Smolensk, later at the border between the Lithuania and the Grand Duchy of Moscow.
 Eventually, it was transferred under control of the Grand Duchy of Moscow, and in 1547 Tsar Ivan the Terrible gave it to the Simonov Monastery which was located in Moscow.
 Selizharovo was first mentioned in 1504.

-In the course of the administrative reform carried out in 1708 by Peter the Great, the area was included into Ingermanlandia Governorate (since 1710 known as Saint Petersburg Governorate), and in 1727 Novgorod Governorate split off.
+In the course of the administrative reform carried out in 1708 by Peter the Great, the area was included in Ingermanlandia Governorate (since 1710 known as Saint Petersburg Governorate), and in 1727 Novgorod Governorate split off.
 In 1772, Ostashkov was granted town status, and Ostashkovsky Uyezd of Novgorod Governorate was established, with the seat in Ostashkov.
-Almost all of area of the district was included into Ostashkovsky Uyezd, with the exception of the southeast of the district which belonged to Rzhevsky Uyezd.
+Almost all of area of the district was included in Ostashkovsky Uyezd, with the exception of the southeast of the district which belonged to Rzhevsky Uyezd.
 In 1775, Tver Viceroyalty was formed from the lands which previously belonged to Moscow and Novgorod Governorates, and the area was transferred to Tver Viceroyalty, which in 1796 was transformed to Tver Governorate.

 On 12 July 1929, governorates and uyezds were abolished, and Selizharovsky District with the administrative center in the selo of Selizharovo was established.
 It belonged to Rzhev Okrug of Western Oblast.
-On August 1, 1930 the okrugs were abolished, and the districts were subordinated directly to the oblast.
+On August 1, 1930, the okrugs were abolished, and the districts were subordinated directly to the oblast.
 On January 29, 1935 Kalinin Oblast was established, and Selizharovsky District was transferred to Kalinin Oblast.
 In 1936, Selizharovsky District was renamed Kirovsky District.
 In 1937, Selizharovo was granted urban-type settlement status.
-During World War II, in 1941—1942, a considerable part of the district, including Selizharovo, was occupied by German troops.
+During World War II, in 1941–1942, a considerable part of the district, including Selizharovo, was occupied by German troops.
 In February 1963, during the abortive administrative reform by Nikita Khrushchev, Kirovsky and Penovsky Districts were merged into Ostashkovsky District.
-On January 12, 1965 Selizharovsky District (which occupied the area of Kirovsky District) was re-established.
+On January 12, 1965, Selizharovsky District (which occupied the area of Kirovsky District) was re-established.
 In 1990, Kalinin Oblast was renamed Tver Oblast.

 On 12 July 1929 Molodotudsky District, with the center in the selo of Molodoy Tud was created as well.
 It was a part of Rzhev Okrug of Western Oblast.
 On 1 February 1932 it was abolished.
 On March 5, 1935 Chertolinsky District with the administrative center in the selo of Chertolino was established.
 It was a part of Kalinin Oblast.
 On 20 March 1936 Chertolino was transferred to Rzhevsky District, and Chertolinsky District was renamed Molodotudsky.
 The administrative center was moved to Molodoy Tud.
 On 22 August 1958 Molodotudsky District was abolished and split between Kirovsky, Oleninsky, and Rzhevsky Districts.

 Another district created on 12 July 1929 was Lukovnikovsky District, with the center in the selo of Lukovnikovo.
 It was a part of Rzhev Okrug of Western Oblast.
 On January 29, 1935 Lukovnikovsky District was transferred to Kalinin Oblast.
 On 14 November 1960 Lukovnikovsky District was abolished and split between Kirovsky, Novotorzhsky, Staritsky, and Rzhevsky Districts.